American Staffordshire Terrier

-The people-oriented Amstaff if friendly and affectionate, though he has a stubborn streak.
-Amstaffs are generally eager to please, however, and if appropriate boundaries are set right away, they're well-behaved, loyal companions.
+The people-oriented Amstaff is friendly and affectionate, though he has a stubborn streak.
+But Amstaffs are generally eager to please, and if appropriate boundaries are set right away, they're well-behaved, loyal companions.
 This is a confident breed with high intelligence, which can be a difficult combination for new owners.
-They require early, continued training to prevent dominant behaviors—once they're full grown, there's no stopping a strong Amstaff that's tugging on the leash.
+They require early, continued training to prevent dominant behaviors—once they're full grown, there's no stopping a strong Amstaff who's tugging on the leash.

-Are American Staffordshire Terriers Good with Other Pets Early socialization with other dogs may help the Amstaff live with other pets—or at least greet them politely in public—but the breed is generally not an ideal match for homes with other animals.
+Are American Staffordshire Terriers Good with Other Pets?
+Are American Staffordshire Terriers Good with Other Pets?
+Early socialization with other dogs may help the Amstaff live with other pets—or at least help him greet them politely in public—but the breed is generally not an ideal match for homes with other animals.

-The American Staffordshire Terrier is a loyal breed that is ready to alert owners of people approaching the door—or of suspicious critters in the yard.
+The American Staffordshire Terrier is a loyal dog who is ready to alert owners of people approaching the door—or of suspicious critters in the yard.
 While they're good watchdogs, they aren't ideal guard dogs as they are likely to greet a stranger with a wagging tail.
-They are solidly built and have a large voice, so they may deter intruders regardless of their intent.
+They are solidly built and have a big voice, so they may deter intruders regardless of their intent.

-Indoor Time indoors with family is the Amstaff's favorite way to spend his time—unless you're heading outside, that is.
+Indoor The Amstaff's favorite way to spend his time is indoors with his family—unless you're heading outside, that is.
 He'd like to join you there, as well.
-The American Staffordshire Terrier prefers to spend time with his pack, so expect him to follow you throughout the house.
-Though it isn't the ideal living situation for an Amstaff, with enough exercise and attention, they may be able to live in an apartment.
+The American Staffordshire Terrier prefers to be with his pack, so expect him to follow you throughout the house.
+Though it isn't the ideal living situation for an Amstaff, with enough exercise and attention, he may be able to live in an apartment.

 Activity distance rating

-Food The general recommendation for how much high-quality dry dog food to feed an American Staffordshire Terrier is 2-2 ½ cups of food total per day, split between two meals.
+Food The general recommendation for how much high-quality dry dog food to feed an American Staffordshire Terrier is 2 to 2½ cups per day, split between two meals.
 This amount is based on average weight and activity level.

 Food guarding behaviors are not more prominent in the American Staffordshire Terrier than in other breeds, but children should never be allowed to touch or remove food while any dog is eating.